motion/orbit/next.md

 ## notifications
 lets you know when someone edits a document, issue, etc that you're interested in

-## actions
-lets you create, edit tickets, comment, close quickly

-## replace email
-if it integrated with email it could basically add your jira/github/docs into an email like interface

-## unified interface for apps
+## UI for your day to day
-basically station or going far with actions -- custom browser like interface that
+station.co / going far with actions -- custom browser

 ---